casoon/dragonfly-docs/docs/ui/elements/switch/index.md

 ## Accessibility

-Für eine bessere Accessibility beachten Sie bitte folgende Punkte:
+for a bessere Accessibility Please note please folgende Punkte:

-- Verwenden Sie immer ein `<label>`-Element, das mit dem Switch über das `for`-Attribut verknüpft ist
+- use them immer a `<label>`-element, the with dem Switch over the `for`-attribute verknupft ist
-- Stellen Sie sicher, dass der Switch über die Tastatur bedienbar ist (Tab-Navigation und Leertaste)
+- Stellen them sicher, that the Switch over the Tastatur bedienbar ist (Tab-navigation and Leertaste)
-- Sorgen Sie für ausreichenden Kontrast zwischen dem Switch und dem Hintergrund
+- Sorgen them for ausreichenden Kontrast between dem Switch and dem background
-- Geben Sie dem Switch gegebenenfalls ein `aria-label` oder `aria-labelledby`, wenn kein sichtbares Label vorhanden ist
+- Geben them dem Switch gegebenenfalls a `aria-label` or `aria-labelledby`, if no sichtbares Label vorhanden ist
-- Verwenden Sie bei Bedarf `aria-describedby`, um zusätzliche Informationen bereitzustellen
+- use them at Bedarf `aria-describedby`, um zusatzliche Informationen bereitzustellen

 ## Best Practices

-- Verwenden Sie Switches für binäre Ein/Aus-Entscheidungen oder Einstellungen
+- use them Switches for binare a/Aus-Entscheidungen or Einstellungen
-- Formulieren Sie Labels als positive Aussagen, die dem aktuellen Status entsprechen
+- Formulieren them Labels as positive Aussagen, the dem aktuellen Status entsprechen
-- Verwenden Sie Switches anstelle von Checkboxen, wenn eine sofortige Änderung erfolgen soll
+- use them Switches anstelle from checkboxes, if a sofortige Anderung erfolgen soll
-- Zeigen Sie den aktuellen Status des Switches deutlich an (durch Farbe, Position und Label)
+- Zeigen them den aktuellen Status des Switches deutlich on (through color, position and Label)
-- Vermeiden Sie die Usage mehrerer Switches für miteinander zusammenhängende Optionen
+- Vermeiden them the Usage mehrerer Switches for miteinander zusammenhangende Optionen
-- Gruppieren Sie zusammengehörige Switches in logischen Abschnitten
+- Gruppieren them zusammengehorige Switches in logischen Abschnitten